Out front the

 store.
 Occasionally the waiters left one of the doors more invitingly open for

-passing customers and the stream of air provided relief.
+passing customers and the stream of cool provided.
 Today a young child

 restaurant provided after their rich, saucy meals.
 Thirty or more in each